douglasg14b/awesome-semantic-ui/README.md

 ### React

-- [Stardust-UI React](https://stardust-ui.github.io/react/): A fork of Semantic-UI-React built as an exemplar of the Stardust UI design language, component specifications, and utilities using vanilla JavaScript.

 - [React Semantic-UI](https://react.semantic-ui.com/): The official Semantic-UI-React library.

 - [React Semantic-UI Components](https://github.com/jhudson8/react-semantic-ui): A collection of [React](https://facebook.github.io/react/) components for Semantic-UI.